mbzuai-nlp/bactrian-x/README.md

 ### Checkpoint export

 To merge the LoRA weights back into the base model for export to Hugging Face format and to PyTorch `state_dicts`, go to [Alpaca-LoRA](https://github.com/tloen/alpaca-lora).
-They should help users who want to run inference in projects like [llama.cpp](https://github.com/ggerganov/llama.cpp) or [alpaca.cpp](https://github.com/antimatter15/alpaca.cpp).
+This should help users who want to run inference in projects like [llama.cpp](https://github.com/ggerganov/llama.cpp) or [alpaca.cpp](https://github.com/antimatter15/alpaca.cpp).

 ## Citation

 Please cite the repo if you use the data, model or code in this repo.
-Our paper will be released very soon.
+A paper will be released very soon.

 ```
 @misc{bactrian,